 - TFT’s – amenorrhoea may be due to Hyperthyroidism – also note that hypothyroidism can cause the opposite effect: menorrhagia

 This essentially involves treating the underlying cause.
-If women who do not plan on having any biological children then treatment may not be required.
+In women who do not plan on having any biological children treatment may not be required.

 - Murtagh’s General Practice.
 6th Ed.
 (2015) John Murtagh, Jill Rosenblatt